MM-DADM: Multimodal Drug-Aware Diffusion Model for Virtual Clinical Trials: Introduction

-We compare DADM with eight other SOTA ECG generative models on two publicly available databases~\citep{johannesen2014differentiating,johannesen2016late}, comprising a total of 9,443 12-lead ECGs, which cover the effects of $8$ drug regimens.
-The quantitative and expert assessment demonstrates that DADM generates ECGs with superior fidelity.
-The comparative results verify that DADM can more accurately simulate drug-induced changes in ECGs, improving the accuracy by at least $5.79\%$ and recall by $8\%$.
-Furthermore, the ECGs generated by DADM can also enhance model performance in downstream drug-effect classification tasks.
-And the ablation and visualization results demonstrate the effectiveness of each module.
+We compare MM-DADM with $10$ state-of-the-art (SOTA) generative models on $2$ public datasets, encompassing $9,443$ $12$-lead ECGs from $8$ different drug regimens.
+The quantitative analyses and expert assessments demonstrate that MM-DADM generates ECGs with superior fidelity.
+The comparative results verify that MM-DADM can more accurately simulate drug-induced changes in ECGs, improving the accuracy by at least $6.13\%$ and recall by $5.89\%$.
+Furthermore, we show that synthetic ECGs from MM-DADM can serve as effective data augmentation for improving downstream drug-effect classification tasks.
+Ablation studies and visualizations also confirm the efficacy of each proposed component.

-In summary, the main contributions of this article are as follows: \begin{itemize} \item We propose the DADM for virtual trials of cardiac drugs by generating drug-induced ECGs. \item We inject the EPK into the denoising steps via the DCA mechanism to ensure that the generated ECGs exhibit realistic PQRST waves. \item We design the CICN to control the model to generate drug-induced ECGs based on demographic information and drug data. \item We validate the superiority of DADM compared with eight SOTA generative models on two public databases, covering the evaluation of the effects of $8$ drug regimens. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize} \item We propose MM-DADM, a multimodal fusion framework to generate high-fidelity, drug-induced ECGs.
+To our best knowledge, we are the first to simulate drug effects on ECGs to conduct virtual clinical trials. \item We introduce the DCA fusion to fuse EPK throughout generation, ensuring the authenticity of ECG waveforms. \item We design a CFE pre-trained via contrastive learning to actively filter out patient-specific demographic noise and extract pure, disentangled pharmacological representations. \item We develop the CDC-Net, leveraging learned drug prototypes to robustly simulate individualized ECGs. \item We conduct comparison experiments to demonstrate MM-DADM's SOTA performance against $10$ competing models and its utility in downstream tasks. \end{itemize}